open-wc/open-wc/docs/faq/events.md

 );
 ```

-Be conscious with your use of `composed: true`, though.
+Remember to be conscious of your use of `composed: true`.
 When using `composed`, all parent components and implementors will also have access to your event in both phases, which can lead to event pollution.
 Only use these settings when you mean for the entire application to have access to an event.

 ## Even more data

 When you'd like to pass data along with your event, you have two options: dispatch a `new CustomEvent()` or extend the `Event` class.
-While no native DOM element uses the `CustomEvent` constructor to create the events that they dispatch, developers are offered this contructor and its additional `detail` property as a way to pass additional information along with their event.
+While no native DOM element uses the `CustomEvent` constructor to create the events that they dispatch, developers are offered this constructor and its additional `detail` property as a way to pass additional information along with their event.
 This can be done like so:

 ```js
 el.dispatchEvent(